Alert Source Discuss

 1. Stable signatures: Signing roots derived from a StableContainer[N] never change.
 In the context of Ethereum, this is useful for transaction signatures that are expected to remain valid even when future updates introduce additional transaction fields.
 Likewise, the overall transaction root remains stable and can be used as a perpetual transaction ID.

-2. Stable merkle proofs: Merkle proof verifiers that check specific fields of a StableContainer[N] do not need continuous updating when future updates introduce additional fields.
+2. Stable merkle proofs: Merkle proof verifiers that check specific fields of a StableContainer[N] or Profile[B] do not need continuous updating when future updates introduce additional fields.
 Common fields always merkleize at the same generalized indices.

 Specification